Research

 fMRI Analysis

-An intriguing quest regarding the brain science is: what are the origin and the principles behind the functional architectures, which define who we are and what we are to a great extent.
-Compared to other methods, functional Magnetic Resonance Imaging (fMRI) is one of the most common ways that can explore the functional activities of the whole brain.
-After decades of active research, there have been numerous evidence that the brain function is realized and emerges from the interaction of multiple concurrent neural processes or brain networks.
-We design novel statistic models to analyze functional brain dynamics among the nodes of brain networks along time periods.
+An intriguing question in brain science is: what are the origins and principles underlying functional architectures, which define who we are and what we are to a great extent?
+Compared with other methods, functional Magnetic Resonance Imaging (fMRI) is one of the most widely used approaches for exploring whole-brain functional activity.
+After decades of active research, substantial evidence has shown that brain function emerges from the interactions of multiple concurrent neural processes or brain networks.
+We design novel statistical models to analyze functional brain dynamics among nodes in brain networks over time.

 Software: BCCPM.